 In a nutshell, ethical investing means investing in a way that is aligned with your own beliefs and principles.
 This means that it will look a little different for everybody – you may choose to only invest in companies that are aligned with your political or religious beliefs, for instance, or to avoid investing in certain industries (often gambling, tobacco, alcohol or firearms).

 It could also mean choosing to get involved with Sustainable Investment, the related but distinct principle of investing in organisations that are doing social or environmental good.
 This is sometimes referred to as ‘impact investment’.
+This is a good way to build investments while creating a positive impact through social and environmental programs, which is especially needed during a pandemic crisis.

 How to Get Involved